 Bolstering Impact with Innovation UBC

-Not only are new ventures coming out of Engineering Physics receiving support from HATCH, UBC’s start-up accelerator for technology-based ventures, but the program also contributes to the Innovation UBC network through student internships at the accelerator.
-Engineering Physics interns are currently acting as consultants to the various companies in residence at HATCH, lending technical expertise and helping to develop new groundbreaking technologies.
+Many new ventures coming out of Engineering Physics are become part of entrepreneurship@UBC’s HATCH Accelerator program, UBC’s start-up accelerator for technology-based ventures dedicated to maximizing the number of successful startups coming out of UBC campus.
+The program also directly contributes to the Innovation UBC network through Venture Development Specialist student internships at the HATCH Accelerator.
+Engineering Physics students are currently acting as consultants to the various companies in residence in the HATCH Accelerator, lending their technical expertise and helping to develop new groundbreaking technologies.

-Given the program’s already highly-impressive track record for fostering brilliant talent and spinning off innovative companies, the Innovation UBC network can help even further bolster its reach, accelerating the pace of transformation from brilliant ideas to incredible impacts.
+Given Engineering Physics' already highly-impressive track record for fostering brilliant talent and spinning off innovative companies, the Innovation UBC network can help even further bolster its reach, accelerating the pace of transformation from brilliant ideas to incredible impacts.

 “The success of our graduates speaks for itself—a disproportionate number of the technology executives in our community have graduated from Eng Phys.
 The technical breadth of the program combined with the analytical skills it develops make for great preparation for technology leadership roles.”